Hermann-Friedrich Joppien: Battle of France and Britain

 The Battle of France, the German invasion of France and the Low Countries, began on 10 May 1940.
 During this campaign, Joppien was awarded the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) on 10 June 1940.
 By 25 June 1940, the date which marked the end of the French campaign, he claimed three further victories, which brought his total to four aerial victories.
 On 10 June, I. Gruppe was ordered to Jever Airfield and to Leeuwarden Airfield on 21 June.
 The Gruppe was then ordered to Saint-Inglevert Airfield on 12 July and participated in the Battle of Britain against the Royal Air Force (RAF).

 On 5 August 1940, Joppien became Staffelkapitän (squadron leader) of the 1.
-Staffel (1st squadron) of JG 51.
+Staffel of JG 51.
 He succeeded Hauptmann Douglas Pitcairn who was injured in a takeoff accident that day.
 He claimed his first aerial victory as a Staffelkapitän on 11 August.
 That day, the Gruppe encountered RAF Supermarine Spitfire fighters off of Dover.
 During these battles, after 21 aerial victories claimed, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 16 September 1940.
 Two days later, he was promoted to Hauptmann (captain).

-He accumulated further victories against the RAF and on account of his 40th victory achieved on 21 April was honorably mentioned in the Wehrmachtbericht propaganda radio report, the first of three such mentions, on 22 April.
-The next day, he was the 11th officer or soldier of the Wehrmacht honored with the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) which was presented to him by Adolf Hitler.
 On 18 October, Joppien was appointed Gruppenkommandeur (group commander) of I. Gruppe of JG 51.
 He succeeded Oberleutnant Richard Leppla who had temporarily led the Gruppe after its former commander, Hauptmann Hans-Heinrich Brustellin had taken been transferred.

+He accumulated further victories against the RAF and on account of his 40th victory achieved on 21 April 1941 was honorably mentioned in the Wehrmachtbericht propaganda radio report, the first of three such mentions, on 22 April.
+The next day, he was the 11th officer or soldier of the Wehrmacht honored with the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) which was presented to him by Adolf Hitler.
+He claimed his last two aerial victories on the Western Front on 8 May.
+The claims were over Hawker Hurricane Mk IIs from No. 302 Polish Fighter Squadron piloted by Piotr Łaguna and Marian Domagała, both pilots bailed out.

 The Gruppe was withdrawn from operations at the English Channel on 25 May 1941 and relocated to Krefeld Airfield for a short period of maintenance and overhaul.